|

 I now use a smartphone and a wifi-equipped

-netbook computer, but these aren't
+netbook computer, but you don't need a

 So, get inspired and become equipped for your dream trip, with detailed advice that you won't find anywhere else:

-- Features your car must have to make it home as safely and securely as we did (no,
+make it home as safely and securely

-I don't mean a Global Positioning System!).
+as we did (no, I don't mean a Global

 Fantastic, Inspiring!
 My Obstacles Melted Away as I Read

-"Get this report and save yourself the grief of naive planning.
-It’s like sitting down with Marcia and going over all the fine details of her trip, uncovering the hidden pitfalls of extended business travel - and then getting a "to do" list to help you plan your own trip.
+a "to do" list to help you plan your own trip.
 The resources alone would take you hours to uncover through research - if you could find them at all.
 An obstacle I have struggled with for years is now gone, and I am already planning a trip for this spring.
-Buy Taking Your Business on the Road today.
+Buy Take Your Business on the Road today.
 And then plan your extended business trip with confidence!" - Dianne Dawson, Business Development Consultant,

 PrivatePracticeMarketingRoundtable.com